Culture Espresso Chocolate Chip Cookie Recipe: 7 Perfect Steps

 2. Perfect Texture: Chewy Center with Crispy Edges

-Achieving the perfect cookie texture is a science.
-The right balance of butter, sugars, and flour creates a dough that spreads just enough to form the ideal texture as it bakes.
-The higher ratio of brown sugar also contributes to the chewy centre, while the granulated sugar helps crisp up the edges.
+Perfecting a cookie texture is a science.
+The right combo of butter, sugars, and flour results in a dough that spreads just the right amount to become the perfect consistency as bakes.
+Higher adult, and brown sugar ratio also

 Culture Espresso Chocolate Chip Cookie Recipe